Attachment-Based Therapy for Adults and Couples in Asheville, NC

 If you and your partner feel stuck in the same arguments or like you’re speaking different languages, you’re not alone.
 My approach combines attachment-based therapy with practical tools for navigating challenges such as emotional reactivity, shutdowns, and communication breakdowns.

-I specialize in Asheville couples counseling for mixed-neurotype partners (for example, ADHD + non-ADHD, or ND/ND partnerships) as well as for neurotypical couples who want to feel closer, communicate more effectively, and rebuild trust.
+I specialize in Asheville couples counseling and relationship therapy for mixed-neurotype partners (for example, ADHD + non-ADHD, or ND/ND partnerships) as well as for neurotypical couples who want to feel closer, communicate more effectively, and rebuild trust.
 Whether you think of it as relationship counseling in Asheville, marriage counseling, or couples therapy, the goal is the same: helping you break old cycles and create a connection where both partners feel heard, respected, and understood.

 Some relationships leave a deeper imprint than others.
 Maybe you grew up with a parent who was critical or unpredictable, or you’ve had partners who left you doubting your worth, memories, or instincts.
 You might notice that even now, you feel responsible for other people’s emotions, struggle to trust yourself, or find it hard to believe that safety in connection is possible.